febrile42/febrile42/README.md

 cloud strategy, and team development at scale.
 Before that, I built IT from scratch at a manufacturing and services organization.

-I'm also just a person who enjoys tinkering with technology.
+I'm also someone who just enjoys tinkering with technology.

 ## What I do professionally